mongodb/docs/source/reference/replica-status.rst

 Member Statuses
 ---------------

-.. describe:: name
+.. js:data:: members.name

    The ``name`` field holds the name of the server.

-.. describe:: self
+.. js:data:: members.self

    The ``self`` field is only included in the document for the current ``mongod`` instance in the members array.
 It's value is "``true``".

-.. describe:: errmsg
+.. js:data:: members.errmsg

    This contains the most recent error or status message received from the node.
 This field may be empty (e.g. ``""``) in some cases.

-.. describe:: health
+.. js:data:: members.health

    The ``health`` value is only present for remote nodes.
 This field conveys if the node is up (i.e. ``1``) or down (i.e. ``0``) from the perspective of the current server.

-.. describe:: uptime
+.. js:data:: members.uptime

    The value of the ``uptime`` field reflects the number of seconds that this node has been up or active.
 This value is only present